jjanetzko/jjanetzko.github.io/_posts/2018-5-15-Wunderkammer.md

 ---
 layout: post
-title: The *Wunderkammer*: the Dawn of Curiosity in Europe
+title: The Wunderkammer: the Dawn of Curiosity in Europe
 ---